Dominic Tan: Johor Darul Ta'zim

+Vilaverdense (loan)

 On 25 January 2018, Johor Darul Ta'zim have confirmed that Tan will leave for Portuguese third division club Vilaverdense on 27 January 2018 for a year-long loan stint.
 In early May, it was confirmed that Tan would return to Johor six months early alongside teammate Syamer Kutty Abba.

-Police Tero
+Police Tero (loan)

-In 2019 Dominic joined Police Tero that plays in Thai League 2 on loan from Johor Darul Ta'zim.
+In 2019, Tan joined Police Tero that plays in Thai League 2 on loan from Johor Darul Ta'zim.
 He made his first appearances with Police Tero B team in a match against Air Force United B in the 2019 Thai League 4.
 He made his debut in the 2019 Thai League 1 with Police Tero first team coming in as a substitute in the last minute against Air Force United.

+Police Tero

-On 2020 season, Dominic sign a two year contract with Police Tero.
+During the 2020 season, Tan signed a two-year contract with Police Tero.

 Sabah

-In 2022 Dominic joined Sabah FC that plays in Malaysia Super League.
+In 2022, Tan joined Sabah that plays in Malaysia Super League.
 He made his debut in the opening match of 2022 Malaysia Super League against Negeri Sembilan at the Likas Stadium.
-On 1 September 2022, he scored his first goal for Sabah in a 2-2 draw against Kuala Lumpur, which also his first goal in the first division of Malaysian League.
+On 1 September 2022, Tan scored his first goal for Sabah in a 2-2 draw against Kuala Lumpur, which also his first goal in the first division of Malaysian League.

 International career

-Dominic has represent the youth team of Singapore while living in Singapore as permanent residents.
-In August 2016, he received his first call-up for the national under-22 team and made his first start against Bahrain, with the match ending in a 0-0 draw.
+Tan previously represented the youth team of the Singapore national football team while living in Singapore as a permanent resident.

+In 2016, Tan was called up for the Malaysia national under-22 team for the inaugural Nations Cup.
+Later in August, he made his first start in a friendly match against Bahrain, with the match ending in a 0-0 draw.
 In 2017, he was selected for the Dubai Cup Football Tournament.

-In 2018, he played for the national under 23 team in the 2018 AFC U-23 Championship and 2018 Asian Games which Malaysia qualify into the knockout round.
-In June 2019, Dominic made his Malaysia debut after starting in the friendly match against Nepal.
+In 2018, Tan played for the national under-23 team in the 2018 AFC U-23 Championship and 2018 Asian Games which Malaysia qualify into the knockout round.
+In June 2019, he made his Malaysia senior debut in a friendly match against Nepal.
+Tan also represented the nation at the 2023 AFC Asian Cup, and was part of the first eleven during the group stage match where Malaysia tied Korea 3-3.